Getting Heat Into Your Home

 The bell connectors are mounted to the plywood and attach to the main body of the manifold.

-The split ring hangers are also mounted to the plywood, of course, but they attach to the 3/4″ copper pipe just below the circulator pump.
+The split ring hangers are also mounted to the plywood, of course, but they attach to the 3/4″ copper pipe just below the circulating pump.
 The piece of all-thread is used to bridge the gap between the plywood and the split ring hanger and provide a strong support.

 You’ll also notice identical brass tee fittings on each end of the zone manifold.